SassDoc/sassdoc.github.io/configuration/index.md

 sassdoc source/ --config path/to/config.yaml # Long  option and YAML file
 {% endhighlight %}

-If you are using the Node API rather than the CLI tool, you can pass your configuration object as the third argument of the `sassdoc` function:
+If you are using the Node API rather than the CLI tool, you can pass your configuration object as the second argument of the `sassdoc` function:

 {% highlight js %}
 var sassdoc = require('sassdoc');